Spinal Cord Injury (SCI): Types and Treatment News

-A spinal cord injury (SCI) is an injury to the spinal cord resulting in a change, either temporary or permanent, in the cord's normal motor, sensory, or autonomic function A spinal cord injury, damage to any part of the spinal cord or nerves at the end of the spinal canal, often causes permanent changes in strength, sensation and other body functions below the site of the injury.
-The spinal cord does not have to be severed in order for a loss of function to occur.
-Depending on where the spinal cord and nerve roots are damaged, the symptoms can vary widely, from pain to paralysis to incontinence.
+Synopsis: Information and types of spinal cord injuries, including complete and incomplete SCI treatment options.
+A spinal cord injury (SCI) is classified as an injury to the spinal cord resulting in a change, either temporary or permanent, in the cord's normal motor, sensory, or autonomic function.
+A spinal cord injury, damage to any part of the spinal cord or nerves at the end of the spinal canal, often causes permanent changes in strength, sensation, and other body functions below the site of the injury.
+Terms such as, 'Paraplegia,' 'Quadriplegia,' and, 'Tetraplegia,' are used to describe medical conditions associated with persons who have experienced a spinal cord injury.
+The terms are used in classifications based on the level and severity of the injury the person has sustained and the effect on their limbs.

 The spinal cord consists of the nerves which connect the brain with the body, and is located in the spinal canal.
 The spinal canal lies inside the human vertebral column or spine, which is formed by all the vertebrae, the intervertebral discs and ligaments - (More information, including pictures, on the human spinal cord can be found here.)